“Surely the greatest musical performer the movies have ever produced”

 May 17, 1965: Judy danced “a wild watusi” at the birthday party of her road manager, Karl Brent, at the Daisy Club in Hollywood.

-May 17, 1968: Judy’s ex-husband Sid Luft and Raymond Filiberti, who were really “Group 5,” sold Judy’s contract – as security in exchange for a loan of $18,750 – to two businessmen, Leon Greenspan, and Howard Harper; The latter’s real name was Harker, and he, like Filiberti, had a police record, a long one, and had been found guilty by the state of New Jersey, on various dates, of disorderly conduct and of strong-armed threats.
+May 17, 1968: Judy’s ex-husband Sid Luft and Raymond Filiberti, who was really “Group 5,” sold Judy’s contract – as security in exchange for a loan of $18,750 – to two businessmen, Leon Greenspan, and Howard Harper; The latter’s real name was Harker, and he, like Filiberti, had a police record, a long one, and had been found guilty by the state of New Jersey, on various dates, of disorderly conduct and of strong-armed threats.
 For the payment of one dollar, Greenspan and Harper got the exclusive use of Judy’s services for the next year, along with both the screenplay of the still unmade Born in Wedlock from 1956, and “certain coal deposits located in the counties of Grundy, Sequatchie, Bledsoe, and Cumberland in the State of Tennessee.”

 The $18,750 loan to Luft and Filiberti had to be repaid within 90 days, which was August 17, 1968.
 The final official signing-over of her contract was not completed until October 28, 1968, when Harper, and Greenspan – Greenspan had acted as his own Notary Public on the assignment agreement – filed a Summons and Complaint against Group Fice and Raymond Filiberti, in the Supreme Court of Westchester County.
 A copy of the May 17, 1968, assignment still exists, minus the signatures, and was reprinted in Anne Edward’s 1975 biography, “Judy Garland.”

 Other items of interest auctioned on this same day were: The Cowardly Lion’s costume sold for $2,400.
 One of the hats worn by Margaret Hamilton as the Wicked Witch of the West sold for $450.